AbrahamMzansie/shopping-cart-backend/README.md

  # ----------------------------------------------------------------------------------------------------------------------------------------------------------------------

  # Testing endpoints with PostMan
- First of all you need to register in order to get unique token created using # Json Web Token(JWT)
+ First of all you need to register in order to get unique API Key

  # (a)How to register